aws-solutions-library-samples/guidance-for-ivr-migration-to-amazon-connect-using-generative-ai-on-aws/README.md

 # Guidance for IVR Chatbot migration to Amazon Lex and Amazon Connect

 [Amazon Connect](https://aws.amazon.com/connect/) offers flexible IVR options to meet your unique needs and timelines.
-We aim to provide customers with a seamless transition to [Amazon Lex](https://aws.amazon.com/lex/), our AI-powered IVR and chatbot solution.
+We aim to provide customers with a seamless transition to [Amazon Lex](https://aws.amazon.com/lex/), our AI-powered IVR and chatbot service.

 🚀 This Guidance Package aims to democratize migration capabilities, enabling partners to reduce implementation timelines from months to weeks while maintaining quality and consistency.

-The package offers a comprehensive migration toolkit for efficient transition to Amazon Connect, AWS's cloud contact center solution.
+The package offers a comprehensive migration toolkit for efficient transition to Amazon Connect, AWS's cloud contact center service.
 By streamlining the migration process, this package helps partners execute Amazon Connect and Amazon Lex implementations at scale, accelerating customer transitions while reducing implementation risks.
 This approach not only addresses the immediate needs of organizations affected by the Nuance discontinuation but also positions partners to capture broader market opportunities in contact center modernization.

 ## Table of Contents